Acacia dunnii

 Acacia dunnii, commonly known as Dunn's wattle or elephant ear wattle is a species of flowering plant in the family Fabaceae and is endemic to northern Australia.
 It is a shrub or tree covered with a fine, white powdery bloom, elliptic to egg-shaped phyllodes, spherical heads of golden yellow flowers and narrowly oblong, more or less woody pods.
 The Jamindjung, Ngaliwurru people and Nungali people know the plant as bawaya, and the Ngarinyman as barrawi.

 Description

 Acacia dunnii is an erect shrub or small tree that typically grows to 1.5–6 m high, 2–4 m wide, and is covered with a white, powdery bloom.
-The leaves are elliptic to egg-shaped, shallowly sickle-shaped, 120–420 mm long and 60–175 mm wide, wavy, leathery and glabrous with four or five prominent veins.
+The phyllodes are elliptic to egg-shaped, shallowly sickle-shaped, 120–420 mm long and 60–175 mm wide, wavy, leathery and glabrous with four or five prominent veins.
 The flowers are borne in spherical heads in panicles 110–500 mm long on peduncles 8–20 mm long, each head 6–8 mm in diameter with 50 to 85 golden yellow flowers.
 Flowering occurs from January to June and the pods are narrowly oblong, more or less woody, up to 170 mm long and 20–40 mm wide.
 The seeds are broadly elliptic to oblong, 9–12 mm long and brown with an aril on the end.